How to put QuickTime Movie onto DVD in Mac

-See more about: Blu-ray Creator to burn iMovie projects onto Blu-ray disc
+(See more about: Blu-ray Creator to burn iMovie projects onto Blu-ray disc)

 Step 1: Launch the program and add iMovie project

-Click the "+" button at the upper right corner of program window, this will bring up a browse box from which you find the iMovie project you want to add for burning, select the file(s) and click on "Open".
+Open DVD Creator, it's now time to add iMovie video to burn to DVD.
+Simply click the "+" icon on the center area of program window, this will bring up a browse box from which you find the iMovie project you want to add for burning, select the file(s) and click on "Open".